 Students can also opt for one credit industry oriented courses for a minimum of 15 hours duration, which will be offered by experts from industry on specialized topics apart from the prescribed courses of study of the programme.
-Students can complete such one credit courses during the semesters 1st, 2nd and 3rd, as and when these courses are offered by any of the departments.
+Students can complete such one credit courses during the semesters 1, 2 and 3 as and when these courses are offered by any of the department.
 The student can register for and successfully complete a maximum of 4 one credit courses during their overall period of study of a programme.